adonisjs/legacy-docs/3.0/views.md

 {# output = John #}
 ```

-Here `capitalize` is a filter to capitalise the value of a given string.
+Here `capitalize` is a filter to capitalize the value of a given string.

 ## Inheritance